Suggested Do’s and Don’ts

 - Ask questions if you don’t understand something or are not sure how to proceed

 - Implement the accommodations listed in the accommodation letter, which have been determined to be appropriate.
-This may include asking class members to volunteer to take notes or providing copies of exams to the Accessibility & Disability Services Coordinator in order for a student to take the examination under alternate circumstances, such as extended time, using a scribe or Braille, etc.
+This may include asking class members to volunteer to take notes or providing copies of exams to the Student Access & Accommodation Services Coordinator in order for a student to take the examination under alternate circumstances, such as extended time, using a scribe or Braille, etc.

 - Treat students with disabilities with the same courtesies you would afford to other students.

 - Respect the privacy of students with disabilities.
 They need not disclose their disability to fellow students.
 While they must disclose their disability to this department in order to access accommodations, this does not require disclosure to everyone.
 Treat disability information, which has been disclosed to you as confidential.

 - Raise appropriate questions.
 Questions may lead to the University’s addressing certain types of requests more consistently and more thoroughly in the future.

 - Engage in philosophical debates about “fairness” to other, nondisabled students, or whether providing accommodations somehow violates your academic freedom.
 These arguments are unavailing for several reasons.
 First, philosophical debates about whether and how equal educational opportunities are provided to students with disabilities are legally meaningless.
 Congress has determined how we as a society should address equal access to education by passing federal civil rights statutes protecting the rights of persons with disabilities, without adversely impacting those without disabilities.
 Congress has been joined in this effort by most state legislatures as well.
 Second, academic freedom is not preemptive of federal civil rights statutes.

 - Decide not to provide the academic adjustments, which have been approved by the DRO.
 You may subject the university and yourself to liability.